-Restaurant with Alcohol Sales.
-Restaurants providing food and beverage services, including the sales of alcoholic beverages for consumption on the premises.
+Restaurant with Alcohol Sales Full Service.
+Restaurants providing food and beverage services, including the sales of alcoholic beverages for consumption on the premises. to patrons who order and are served while seated and pay after eating.
 Takeout or delivery service may be provided.
 This use includes micro-breweries where the sale and consumption of alcoholic beverages are subordinate to on-site food service.

-Restaurant without Alcohol Sales.
+Restaurant without Alcohol Sales Convenience.
 Restaurants providing food and beverage services without the sales of alcoholic beverages.
-Food and beverages may be consumed on the premises, taken out, or delivered.
+Establishments where fF ood and beverages may be consumed on the premises, taken out, or delivered. hut where no table service is provided.
+This classification includes cafes, cafeterias, coffee shops, fast-food restaurants, carryout sandwich shops, limited service pizza parlors and delivery shops, self-service restaurants, snack bars, and takeout restaurants.
 This classification also includes catering businesses or bakeries that have a storefront retail component.